newhinton/disky/CONTRIBUTING.md

 If you witness or experience any behavior that violates this Code of Conduct, please report it to the moderators immediately.

+## Requesting a new feature

+If you have an idea, please first check whether or not it has already been requested.
+Otherwise just fill out the template and submit it!
+Mockups, if applicable, are appreciated, and good descriptions aswell as usecases are too!

 ### Thank you for your contributions!